Updated April 11, 2018

 Walk, ride a bicycle, jog, and picnic along the Ohio River Greenway green spaces, trails, and paved pathways lining the river cities of New Albany, Jeffersonville and Clarksville.
 With paths ranging from 1.4 to 2 miles, you’ll get stellar views of the Louisville skyline and the river.
 Don’t have a bicycle of your own?
-Rent adult cruisers, tricycles, tandem bikes, and bicycles with infant seats at nearby Widow’s Walk Ice Creamery and Bicycle Rental.
-(Don’t forget to treat yourself with an ice cream.)
+Rent a bicycle from Louvelo which has three stations to rent from in downtown Jeffersonville.

 Once a busy railroad bridge, you can now walk or bike across the Ohio River on the Big Four Pedestrian and Cycling Bridge.
 Walk across the water from Jeffersonville to Louisville and enjoy two states, two cities, in one day.
 Whether you walk or bike the entire one-mile stretch, the Ohio River view is stunning.
 Afterward, visit adjacent Big Four Station Park before heading to historic downtown Jeffersonville to dine, shop, or listen to live music at RiverStage.
 Located at the foot of Big Four Bridge, Pearl Street Treats frozen yogurt shop will greet you with its yummy-ness.

 Clarksville’s Ashland Park rewards you with a picturesque, tree-framed Louisville skyline view.
 Bring your binoculars or camera to Ashland Park, which is also home to wildlife habitat.
 Take advantage of the shade and picnic tables for family get-togethers or a romantic picnic.
 For more refined riverside dining, walk to Riverside Drive’s “restaurant row,” just under a mile away.
 Speaking of restaurants—after a stroll or brisk walk along New Albany’s levy, head to historic downtown New Albany’s foodie scene.
 There you’ll find ethnic dining spots – everything from barbecue to sushi, from Cuban cuisine to breweries and pub food – all within a four-block radius.